Why are Enquiries made during a property purchase?

 Making a property purchase is probably the largest financial transaction most of us will make.

-When you are interested in a property and go to see it you will find the answers to many of the questions you have about it just by looking at it and talking to the owners.
+When you are interested in a property and go to view it you will find the answers to many of the questions you have about it just by looking at it and talking to the owners.

-Whether the property can be viewed or not, it is really important that information about the property is gathered from as many sources as necessary to ensure you know what you are buying and the risks involved.
+It is really important that information about the property is gathered from as many sources as necessary to ensure you know what you are buying and the risks involved.

 You may want to know where you would park your car, what type of tiles is on the roof, whether it has central heating and what the windows are like.